 Why I Built It

-When managing multiple LXD projects, I often needed a way to keep everything patched without manually starting, updating, and stopping each instance.
-Ansible seemed perfect for the job — but I quickly ran into a limitation with the LXD inventory plugin.
+When managing LXD VMs and containers, I often needed a way to keep everything patched without manually starting, updating, and stopping each instance.
+Ansible seemed perfect for the job — but I quickly ran into a limitation with the Ansible LXD inventory plugin.

 The plugin hardcodes ansible_connection to ssh whenever it detects an IP address.
 That means even if you explicitly set ansible_connection: lxd, Ansible will still try to connect via SSH, using the IP address as ansible_host.